 Decluttering never ends.

-While my daily checklist is the make-or-break issue in my deslobification process, decluttering makes real progress possible.
+While daily habits are key to keeping my home under control, decluttering makes real progress possible.
 A daily pick-up can only help so much when there’s just . . . too . . . much . . . stuff.

 As I’ve decluttered (and decluttered . . . and decluttered some more), I’ve found strategies that work well for my Slob Brain.